Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Abstract

-This paper considers the problem of matrix completion, when some number of the columns are arbitrarily corrupted, potentially by a malicious adversary.
+This paper considers the problem of matrix completion when some number of the columns are completely and arbitrarily corrupted, potentially by a malicious adversary.
 It is well-known that standard algorithms for matrix completion can return arbitrarily poor results, if even a single column is corrupted.
-What can be done if a large number, or even a constant fraction of columns are corrupted?
-In this paper, we study this very problem, and develop an efficient algorithm for its solution.
-Our results show that with a vanishing fraction of observed entries, it is nevertheless possible to succeed in performing matrix completion, even when the number of corrupted columns grows.
-When the number of corruptions is as high as a constant fraction of the total number of columns, we show that again exact matrix completion is possible, but in this case our algorithm requires many more -- a constant fraction -- of observations.
 One direct application comes from robust collaborative filtering.
-Here, some number of users are so-called manipulators, and try to skew the predictions of the algorithm.
-Significantly, our results hold {\it without any assumptions on the number, locations or values of the observed entries of the manipulated columns}.
-In particular, this means that manipulators can act in a completely adversarial manner. }
+Here, some number of users are so-called manipulators who try to skew the predictions of the algorithm by calibrating their inputs to the system.
+In this paper, we develop an efficient algorithm for this problem based on a combination of a trimming procedure and a convex program that minimizes the nuclear norm and the $\ell_{1,2}$ norm.
+Our theoretical results show that given a vanishing fraction of observed entries, it is nevertheless possible to complete the underlying matrix even when the number of corrupted columns grows.
+Significantly, our results hold without any assumptions on the locations or values of the observed entries of the manipulated columns.
+Moreover, we show by an information-theoretic argument that our guarantees are nearly optimal in terms of the fraction of sampled entries on the authentic columns, the fraction of corrupted columns, and the rank of the underlying matrix.
+Our results therefore sharply characterize the tradeoffs between sample, robustness and rank in matrix completion.